 Drunken Master: Jackie Chan, in the iron grip of his Trickster Mentor, take a trip to town, where they stop to gamble.
 The trickster mentor easily cleans out the gambler, of course, so the gambler tries to run a rigged shell game.
 Being well versed in the arts of trickery, the mentor easily catches him in the act, and violence ensues.

 In The Italian Job the mark uses three identical armoured trucks to move his safe.
+Left Ear even calls it a Shell Game.
 The thieves are able to find their target by checking which one is riding lower due to the additional weight.

 In book 2 of the Lone Wolf series, Fire on the Water, if short on gold crowns you can play a shell game in a tavern.
 If the hero masters either the Sixth Sense or Mind over Matter disciplines, it's easy money as he has no trouble locating the marble through the cups.